igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 Implementations MUST allow administrators of clients and servers to disable the enable_network_troubleshooting parameter advertisement either globally or per QUIC connection.
-Additionally, as described in {{ossification}}, loss reporting MUST be disabled for a certain fraction of all QUIC connections.
+Additionally, as described in {{ossification}}, network troubleshooting MUST be disabled for a certain fraction of all QUIC connections.

 # IANA Considerations